In-Depth Analysis: NVIDIA Versus Competitors In Semiconductors & Semiconductor Equipment Industry - NVIDIA (NASDAQ:NVDA)

 -

-The company has lower Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $25.82 Billion, which is 0.72x below the industry average.
-This potentially indicates lower profitability or financial challenges.
+The Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $25.82 Billion is 0.72x below the industry average, suggesting potential lower profitability or financial challenges.

 -